Noise Compatibility/Environmental Programs

 - Receive and assess information on airport noise issues

-- Assist in coordination between land use activities and airport activities
+- Assist in coordination between noise sensitive, off airport land use activities and noise generating airport activities

-- Promote greater communication regarding airport related noise among the various public bodies, agencies, and commissions
+- Promote greater communication regarding airport noise among the various public bodies, agencies, and commissions

-- Make advisory recommendations to the Airport Authority’s Board of Trustees regarding new and existing programs and approaches to noise abatement
+- Make advisory recommendations to the Airport Authority Board of Trustees regarding new and existing programs and approaches to noise abatement

 ANAP consists of 25 members; each member’s initial term is two years in length and each may be reappointed for additional two-year terms.
-ANAP is led by a Panel-elected Chair and Vice-Chair.
-Elections are held during the first meeting of each calendar year.
-Elected terms last one year; elected officers may be re-elected for one additional term in each position.
-Citizen representatives are appointed by their individual governing bodies with at least one representative having no affiliation with the government entity through employment or elective office.
+ANAP is led by citizen representatives that are appointed by their individual governing bodies.
+No more than one representative from each of these three jurisdictions shall have affiliation with the government entity through employment or elective office.